-The third party real estate advisor monitors the Trust's non-cash property and natural resource assets that have been acquired subsequent to the Mental Health Enabling Act of 1956, including the Commercial Real Estate managed by the TLO.
-This advisor acts as an independent fiduciary over the Trust's non-liquid direct real estate investments.
+The third party real estate advisor monitors the real estate investment assets managed by the TLO.
+This advisor provides independent advice and recommendations regarding Trust's non-liquid direct real estate investments and provides trustees with additional expertise when considering investment decisions.
 The TLO provides the staff to manage the investments.